mortea15/Kim/README.md

-# Kim :snake:
+# whiterose :snake:

 [![Build Status](https://travis-ci.org/mortea15/whiterose.svg?branch=master)](https://travis-ci.org/mortea15/whiterose)
 [![AUR](https://img.shields.io/aur/license/yaourt.svg)]()
 [![Python](https://img.shields.io/badge/python-2.7-blue.svg)]()
 [![Whiterose](https://img.shields.io/badge/whiterose-v0.1-orange.svg)]()

-Kim is an open source, Raspberry Pi-powered virtual assistant.
+whiterose is an open source, Raspberry Pi-powered virtual assistant.
 Written in :snake:Python.
 We'd love help of any kind, whether you'd like to contribute by submitting a bug, or have a request for a feature.
 You can also contribute with development, but please read the guidelines on [Contribution](#contribution) before you begin.

 ## Table of contents